haveno-dex/haveno-docs/docs/the-project/payment_methods/PayTM.md

 When the offer is confirmed Haveno will provide with the XMR Buyer with your PayTM details for you to complete the payment.
 They should send payment at their first opportunity and confirm they have done so in Haveno by clicking 'payment started'.

 Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno.
 One you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.

+!!! warning
-**Warning**, if you intend to trade amount of over Rs.
+    If you intend to trade amount of over Rs.
 5,000 per trade you will need to complete KYC with PayTM.
 With KYC users are limited to:

 - Maximum of Rs.
 100,000 can be sent per transaction.
 - Maximum of Rs.
 100,000 can be held in your PayTM wallet.